GTNewHorizons/NotEnoughItems/README.md

 The following messages are available:
 - **registerHandlerInfo:** NBT IMC message; allowed keys are specified in the handler metadata section
 - **removeHandlerInfo:** NBT IMC message; required key: `handler`, ID string of the handler to be removed (usually the fully-qualified name of the handler class)
-- **registerCatalystInfo:** NBT IMC message; allowed keys are specified in the catalyst metadata section
+- **registerCatalystInfo:** NBT IMC message; allowed keys are specified in the catalyst metadata section; previously, this accepted the tag `handlerID`, which has been renamed to `handler` to unify it with the CSV column name, the old name has been deprecated
 - **removeCatalystInfo:** NBT IMC message; required keys: `handlerID` (usually the fully-qualified name of the handler class), `itemName` (optionally specify `nbtInfo` if necessary)

 Here is an example of how to send the handler and catalyst metadata via IMC: